 The trekkers have to traverse Numa La pass at 5,190m to admire the remarkable Phoksundo Lake at Ringmo village located inside the Phoksundo National Park.
-Here you will take relish of the naturally turquoise water of the lake and the surrounding snow peaks of Kanjirowa Himalayan range, with time to visit the lively Bon village Ringmo and Bon Tsoba Monastery
+Here you will take relish the naturally turquoise water of the lake and the surrounding snow peaks of the Kanjirowa Himalayan range, with time to visit the lively Bon village Ringmo and Bon Tsoba Monastery

 Our classic journey lead to the beautiful monastery named Shey Gomba.
-The 800-year-old Shey Gompas, also considered as a spiritual center of Upper Dolpo nestled on the base of Crystal Mountain.
+The 800-year-old Shey Gompas is also considered as a spiritual center of Upper Dolpo nestled on the base of Crystal Mountain.
 The Himalayan pilgrimage happens at the Shey Gompa annually, where pilgrims pay a visit to perform a kora (circuit) of the crystal mountain regarded as Mt.
 Kailash.

 Check out our fixed itinerary for Upper Dolpo Trek

 The Lower Dolpa trekking is one of the well-known treks as it visits Phoksundo Lake, where an Oscar-nominated movie named “Caravan” movie has been shot.
 Phoksundo, also recognized as the Blue Lake cuts one of the deepest gorges in Nepal with no aquatic life.
-The prime highlights of the region are Shey Phoksundo National Park, waterfall, great Himalayan scenery, and Phoksondo Lake.
+The prime highlights of the region are Shey Phoksundo National Park, the waterfall, great Himalayan scenery, and Phoksondo Lake.

 The trek starts with a flight from Kathmandu to Nepalgunj.
 Then from Nepalgunj, we take another flight to Juphal.
 We take a trail to Dunai and then pass places like Roha, Chepka, Ringmo to the popular Shey Phoksundo Lake.
-On the route, the trekkers witness the country’s tallest waterfalls (167m) named Phoksondo waterfall or Suligad (local name) The waterfall is bounded by glacier and pine forests.
+On the route, the trekkers witness the country’s tallest waterfall (167m) named Phoksondo waterfall or Suligad (local name) The waterfall is bounded by glacier and pine forests.

 Further, the trail leads to Dho Tarap (4,100m) via Tukyu.
-Dho Tarap is an ancient trade hub between Tibet and Himalayan Region of Nepal is a gateway to the restricted kingdom Mustang.
+Dho Tarap is an ancient trade hub between Tibet and the Himalayan Region of Nepal and is a gateway to the restricted kingdom Mustang.
 Later the trek wind through remote hamlets like Nawarpani(3,545m), Lahini (3,160m), Tarakot (2,543m) to Jhupal (2,475m)

 Want to explore the beautiful Phoksondo Lake?

 Until 1989 this region was out of reach for foreigners.
-After opening the permits, several popular trekkers trekked this region.
+After opening the permits, several popular trekkers trekked to this region.
 George B Schaller in his book “Stones of Silence” has written about his exploration.
 Furthermore, the international award-winning movie “Caravan” was also screened in the Dolpo region.

 Trekkers who want to trek the Dolpo region need a special permit from the immigration department of the government Trekkers are not permitted to trek alone and a guide is mandatory.
 Due to a restricted area, you need to have at least two people or trek in a group.

-In Dolpo trek, if you intend to trek only lower parts of Dolpo, you need a Lower Dolpo permit.
+In Dolpo trek, if you intend to trek only the lower parts of Dolpo, you need a Lower Dolpo permit.
 However, if you plan to trek to secluded areas of Upper Dolpo, you need to get trek permits of both Lower Dolpo and Upper Dolpo.

 People of Dolpo Region

 In Lower Dolpo, there are people of different ethnic groups living harmoniously.
-You can witness from Bon Buddhist, Tibetan Buddhist and Magar clans to Hindus.
+You can witness from Bon Buddhist, Tibetan Buddhist, and Magar clans to Hindus.

-People of southern ends of Lower Dolpo practice Hinduism and Shamanism, and the northern part of Lower Dolpo has people of Magar ethnicity.
+People of the southern ends of Lower Dolpo practice Hinduism and Shamanism, and the northern part of Lower Dolpo has people of Magar ethnicity.
 The Lower Dolpo trek offers opportunities to experience ancient villages and culture of Thakuri, Chhetri, Magar, and Brahmin people, whose subsistence farming is buckwheat, wheat, and potatoes

 Upper Dolpo Trek is not just beautiful for its natural beauty and biodiversity but for the distinctive cultural and social features it shares.
 Upper Dolpo is known as a region where numerous Tibetan Buddhists reside and still preserve their primitive culture and traditions.